andeplane/atomify-examples-template/README.md

 - `analysisDescription (optional)` markdown formatted string that appears in the default analysis notebook
 - `imageUrl` url to the image.
 Full url becomes `{baseUrl}/{imageUrl}`
 - `inputScript` file name of the input script
+- `analysisScript` file name of a notebook that is the entry point of simulation analysis
 - `keywords` list of keywords that can be used to filter a larger set of simulations
 - `files` list of files needed for simulation and analysis.
 A file is an object with the two properties `fileName` and `url`.
 Full url becomes `{baseUrl}/{url}`